All Episodes

 They want more people to be aware of it.

-So why don't they do it on the view all month?
+So why don't they do it on the View all month?

 Why don't they wear pink?

-Why don't there's particular cancer awareness?
+Why don't they have speculative cancer awareness?

 I mean, I'm really frustrated.

-Wouldn't it be uh sexist to point out that more men die of prostate cancer than women die of breast cancer?
+Wouldn't it be sexist to point out that more men die of prostate cancer than women die of breast cancer?

 Right.